 It is possible to dump a score in a mesh (/score/dumpQuantityToFile command) or all scores in a mesh (/score/dumpAllQuantitiesToFile command) to a file.
 The default file format is the simple CSV.
-To alternate the file format, one should overwrite G4VScoreWriter class and register it to G4ScoringManager Please refer to /examples/extended/runAndEvent/RE03 for details.
+To alternate the file format, one should overwrite G4VScoreWriter class and register it to G4ScoringManager.
+The scoring manager takes ownership of the registered writer, and will delete it at the end of the job.
+Please refer to /examples/extended/runAndEvent/RE03 for details.